CISM/cism/tests/higher-order/ismip-hom/README.md

 can be examined using a tool such as ncview.
 There are two different netCDF files created each time CISM is run: 1.
 An input file created by `runISMIP_HOM.py` which provides the ice thickness, bed topography, and (sometimes) basal friction coefficient.
-2. An output file created by CISM.
-Each input file for CISM has a name like `ismip-hom-?.????.nc` while the output files from CISM have a names ending in `.out.nc`.
+2. An output file created by CISM will have a name ending in `.out.nc`.

 Files whose names end in `.txt` are output files written in a format used by all models participating in the ISMIP-HOM experiment.
 As their name implies these